EightFence/community/KQL-Joins-Poster/README.md

 - The letters in the circles are added to increase understanding of what is actually returned, and helps differentiate between anti and normal joins

 [Poster](KQL-Poster-Image.png)

-Poster content was created by Jorick Rombout, visual design was performed by Taco van Gerven